 Starch is a complex polysaccharide, which is present in potato, rice and other grains.
 It contains α – D(+) glucose with C1 – C4 glycosidic linkage, diastase enzyme hydrolysis the complex polysaccharide starch into simple monosaccharide glucose.

 Ethanol is obtained from glucose by the enzymatic action, glucose is converted into ethyl alcohol and CO2 by the enzyme catalysis of zymase enzyme produced from yeast.

 Example 2: Hydrolysis of urea

-Urea is an excretory chemical produced in metabolic reactions of a living organism.
+Urea is an excretory chemical produced in the metabolic reactions of a living organism.
 It undergoes hydrolysis to give ammonia and CO2.
-Due to the offensive smell of NH3 public toilet are often with bad smell.
+Due to the offensive smell of NH3 public toilets are often with bad smell.
 This hydrolysis is catalysed by the enzymatic action of the urease enzyme.